Vines High School: Academics

 Vines now offers four Advanced Placement (AP) classes: Human Geography, European History, Principles of Computer Science, and World History.

 Wildcat Collegiate Academy

-Starting in the 2024-2025 school year, Vines has started offering a collegiate academy in partnership with Collin College.
-Students who are in this program become Collin College students, and they will eventually get an associate's degree at the end of four years.
-They will spend their 9th and 10th grade years at Vines, and their 11th and 12th grade years at Plano Senior High School.
+Starting with the 2024-2025 school year, Vines began offering a collegiate academy in partnership with Collin College.
+Students who are in this program become Collin College students, and receive an associate's degree along with their high school diploma after four years.
+They spend their 9th and 10th grade years at Vines, and their 11th and 12th grade years at Plano Senior High School.